BC Juventus: 2023–2024 season

 Juventus replaced Kairys with Oliver Kostić, a former assistant coach in BC Žalgiris and at the time the assistant coach in the Serbia national basketball team, during the summer, and only Skučas and Ernestas Sederevičius remaining with Juventus from the previous team.
 For the first half of the season, Juventus was led by Brae Ivey, who departed Juventus in December.
 Signings like point guard Scoochie Smith, the front court of Ajdin Penava and Ivan Vraneš led the team in scoring.
-Late season signing TJ Starks in particular sparked the team, quickly becoming the new team leader in the absence of Ivey, while Evaldas Šaulys, Marius Valinskas and center Šarūnas Beniušis, along with Skučas and Sederevičius, also contributed in wins.
+Late season signing TJ Starks in particular sparked the team, quickly becoming the new team leader in the absence of Ivey, while Evaldas Šaulys, Marius Valinskas and center Šarūnas Beniušis, along with Skučas and Sederevičius, also noteworthy contributed to victories.
 Juventus returned to European competitions, participating in the 2023–24 European North Basketball League.
 For most of the season, Juventus remained strong – Juventus had dominated the King Mindaugas Cup group stage, with a 4–2 record, and also beating BC Nevėžis in the play-in, with a 107:90 win in Kėdainiai, losing at home 101:113 but winning on aggregate, to advance to the quarterfinals – in the quarterfinals, Juventus faced off long time rivals, BC Rytas – Rytas took a big win over Juventus in Utena, 98:86, and finished off Juventus with a 104:67 win in Vilnius.
-In the European North Basketball League, Juventus had dominated the group stage, advancing to the playoffs with a 6–1 record, and heavy favorites against Belgium side Royal Liege Basket – who had been easily beaten in by other Lithianian side, BC Šiauliai, now coached by former Juventus president and coach Žydrūnas Urbonas.
+In the European North Basketball League, Juventus had dominated the group stage, advancing to the playoffs with a 6–1 record, and heavy favorites against Belgian club Royal Liege Basket – who had been easily beaten in by other Lithuanian club, BC Šiauliai, now coached by former Juventus president and coach Žydrūnas Urbonas.
 Juventus had been considered to win the whole tournament, suffered a stunner when Liege went on to win the first game 95:84 at home.
 In the rematch, Juventus went on to win 96:87, however, with the win not being enough, as Liege shockingly eliminated Juventus from the competition.
-Meanwhile, Šiauliai, along with Urbonas, went on to advance to the competition's semifinals.
+Meanwhile BC Šiauliai, along with Urbonas, went on to advance to the competition's semifinals.
 In the LKL, however, Juventus had shined all season long – winning the season series against 7-Bet Lietkabelis and a sweet win in Utena in May over Rytas helped Juventus get home-court advantage for the first time for the LKL playoffs since 2021, with an 18–12 record and 4th place in the standings – one of the best finishes ever for Juventus.
 Coach Kostić was named the LKL Coach of the Year for the season.
 The home-court advantage, however, proved to be irrelevant as Juventus faced off Lietkabelis again in the quarterfinals.
 Juventus lost the opening thriller in Utena, as Lietkabelis won 84:77, before beating Lietkabelis in Panevėžys, 89:88, as the series was tied at 1:1 heading in the deciding clash in Utena.
 Lietkabelis led nearly the entire game, before Juventus made a mircale comeback and erased a deficit to force overtime.
 In overtime, both teams traded shots, before a shot by Smith put Juventus up by 1 in closing seconds.
 Lietkabelis, however, made their move and a tip-in by Gabrielius Maldūnas gave Lietkabelis a 100:99 lead, followed by a costly turnover by Juventus – Lietkabelis won the series 2:1.
 Juventus fans gave the team a standing ovation after the game, for a great season.